-Windows rolled down and the breeze hitting your face as you cruise down the interstate.
+Windows rolled down and the breeze hitting your face as you cruise down the interstate and on the way to the oldest active geocache.
 Music on the radio turned up high and singing those road trip songs that you only sing when you have been in the car for over 5 hours.
 Our road trip from Atlanta, GA to Boise, ID had all that and then some.
 To me, road trips feel like the ultimate freedom.
 Freedom to pull over at something that looks interesting, or pull into a State Park for a picnic.
 And to us, road trips also mean lots of Geocaching.
 On this particular trip I got a geocaching surprise, stumbling upon one of the oldest geocaches still active in the world!

 Geocaching Road Trips